Windward Passage

-The Windward Passage (Passage au Vent; Paso de los Vientos) is a strait in the Caribbean Sea, between the islands of Cuba and Hispaniola.
+Windward Passage (Passage au Vent; Paso de los Vientos) is a strait in the Caribbean Sea, between the islands of Cuba and Hispaniola.
 The strait specifically lies between the easternmost region of Cuba and the northwest of Haiti.
 80 km wide, the Windward Passage has a threshold depth of 1700 m.

 With Navassa Island on its southern approach, it connects the Atlantic Ocean to the Caribbean Sea, and is in the direct path of shipping between the Panama Canal and the eastern seaboard of the United States.
 From either the eastern tip of the Guantánamo Province of Cuba, or the western tip of Haiti's Nord-Ouest Department, it is possible to see lights on the other side of the Windward Passage.

 Territorial dispute

 For decades, Cuba and Haiti had disputes over where the maritime boundary between the two nations was.
 In 1977, they settled by signing the Cuba–Haiti Maritime Boundary Agreement setting the official boundary.